Vaibhav2002/AttendEase/README.md

 # AttendEase - Manage your attendance with ease

 ## About
-AttendEase is a Attendance Recording and Tracking app built under the HOD of IT Dr.Hironmoy Roy for the IT Department of RCCIIT. </br>
+AttendEase is a Attendance Recording and Tracking app built for the HOD of IT Department Dr.Hironmoy Roy for the IT Department of RCCIIT. </br>

 #### AttendEase consists of -
 - Android App for Teachers